bio-tools/biotoolsDocs/api_reference.rst

     *e.g.* https://bio.tools/api/tool/signalp

-    Currently, the XML format returned from *searches* over bio.tools
+    Were you to try to get XML format returned from a *search* over bio.tools

     *e.g.* https://bio.tools/api/tool?toolid=signalp&format=xml

-    is garbled / not valid (don't use it!)
+    currently you'd get garbled / invalid XML (don't use it!) - we're looking at a fix.